What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

-Almost 7 million Americans suffer from a fish allergy, according to the Food Allergy and Anaphylaxis Network.
+Almost 7 million Americans suffer from a fish allergy, according to the Food Allergy and Anaphylaxis Network 123.
 A skin rash resulting from touching or eating salmon fish oil is a sign of an allergic reaction to the proteins found in salmon.
-Some of the most common fish that cause an allergic skin rash are salmon, cod, tuna, bass, sardines, trout and swordfish, according to Beyond Allergy.
+Some of the most common fish that cause an allergic skin rash are salmon, cod, tuna, bass, sardines, trout and swordfish, according to Beyond Allergy 1.
 A severe allergic reaction to salmon fish oil can lead to anaphylactic shock, a life-threatening allergic condition.
 Talk with an allergist if you suspect you have a salmon allergy.

 Skin Rash Symptoms

-Skin rash symptoms from a salmon fish oil allergy are inflammation in the skin, swelling, irritation and itching.
-Hives develop within a few minutes after consuming salmon, according to Beyond Allergy.
+Skin rash symptoms from a salmon fish oil allergy are inflammation in the skin, swelling, irritation and itching 1.
+Hives develop within a few minutes after consuming salmon, according to Beyond Allergy 1.
 Hives form in patches of skin and causes raised welts to appear that are flat and clustered.
 Another common rash that develops is eczema, forming small, red blisters that can weep and crust over.
 Eczema also forms patches of dry skin that appears leathery.
 Contact dermatitis may occur after the individual touches salmon fish oil.

 Other symptoms that may accompany a reactionary rash to salmon are tingling in the lips or mouth, shortness of breathe and nasal congestion.
-If the patient has a fish allergy, she may experience digestive complications, such as nausea, vomiting and diarrhea, according to the Food Allergy and Anaphylaxis Network.
 Nasal congestion can cause sneezing, congestion and postnasal drip.